-The "Bamage": LuizSec published a database of \$154 ATMs in the UK, including their ID #s, the companies that owned them, their locations, the machine type, and how much each charges.
+The "Damage": LuizSec published a database of 3134 ATMs in the UK, including their ID #s, the companies that owned them, their locations, the machine type, and how much each charges. what do your expect to do with this?

 May 23rd: Sony Music Japan